Nickchapman3773/Uranium-Fever/README.md

 ## Running 4GB Patcher
 - Navigate to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.
-	- Steam and GOG users:
 	- Run `FNVpatch.exe`.
 A CMD prompt popup will appear, confirming `FalloutNV.exe patched!`. `FalloutNV_backup.exe` will also appear in the folder.
-	- Epic Game Users:
- 		- Run `Patcher.exe`. `FalloutNV_backup.exe` will appear in the folder.

 > [!caution]
 > Failure to run the correct patch will result in a pink screen when launching the game.